gregorybloom/YouTubeModding14/README.md

 Awesome tool to make creating worldgen json files much easier!
 Check it out!<br>
 https://misode.github.io/

 Here's a datapack of the entire vanilla worldgen as a json datapack.
-This was created by mojang for 1.16.2+ as a great working example of the json worldgen system
+This was created by mojang for 1.16.2+ as a great working example of the json worldgen system<br>
 https://cdn.discordapp.com/attachments/750505199415590942/779200847212576798/vanilla_wordgen.zip

 <hr>